chrismsimpson/CoralMK1/README.md

+DISCLAIMER: This has now evolved to this: [Neu](https://github.com/chrismsimpson/Neu).

 # Coral

 My contribution to the shit show that is reality a la 2020.
 Earth needs a new programming language, something to finally replace C, that is: